Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects that may affect this region.
-Notable projects are Diamond Creek Community Infrastructure Master Plan, Diamond Creek Township Streetscape Improvements, M80 Ring Road Completion, and Hurstbridge Rail Line Upgrades (Watsonia-Eltham).
-The following details those most relevant.
+Three projects identified by AreaSearch are expected to impact the area: Diamond Creek Community Infrastructure Master Plan, Diamond Creek Township Streetscape Improvements, M80 Ring Road Completion, and Hurstbridge Rail Line Upgrades (Watsonia-Eltham).

 Professional plan users can use the search below to filter and access additional projects.